superkarn/superkarn.github.io/resume/index.markdown

 [PDF](../assets/resume.pdf)

-An accomplished software engineering leader with 17+ years of software development experience, 7 of which were managing distributed teams.
+A software engineering leader with 8 years of management experience and 18 years of software development.
 Strong focus on delivering quality products on schedule, utilizing the best technologies, and helping team members excel.
 Experienced with small startup cultures and large corporation processes, including transitions through acquisitions.

 ## Highlights